Geetha63/MS-Teams-Scripts/UserAsTeamsOwner/Readme.md

 3. Type Y at the prompt.
 Press enter

-4. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.
+4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

    - Script will prompt you for input user, provide the input to proceed
    - To connect to MicrosoftTeams provide the Global Administrator credentials or Teams Administrator credentials
-   - Script will get the Teams details where user as owner for the Team in your organization
+   - Script will get the Teams details where user as the owner for the Team in your organization
-   - Exports details to a output.csv file
+   - Exports details to an output.csv file

 # Example